-When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR links, a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with an AP MLD with dot11EHTEMLSROptionActivated equal to true.
+(#15075, 15073)When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR link(s), then:

+A non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with (#15562)its associated AP MLD with dot11EHTEMLSROptionActivated equal to true.

-An AP affiliated with the AP MLD that received the EML Operating Mode Notification frame from the non-AP STA affiliated with the non-AP MLD should transmit an EML Operating Mode Notification frame with the EML Control field set to the same value as the EML Control field in the received EML Operation Mode Notification frame, after the AP MLD is ready to serve the non-AP MLD in the EMLSR mode operation, to one of the non-AP STAs affiliated with the non-AP MLD within the timeout interval indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element starting at the end of the PPDU that is transmitted by the AP affiliated with the AP MLD carrying the immediate acknowledgement to the EML Operating Mode Notification frame transmitted by the STA affiliated with the non-AP MLD. .After the successful transmission of the EML Operating Mode Notification frame by the non-AP STA affiliated with the non-AP MLD, the non-AP MLD shall operate in the EMLSR mode and the other non-AP STAs operating on the corresponding EMLSR links shall transition to active mode after the transition delay indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element or immediately after receiving an EML Operating Mode Notification frame from one of the APs operating on the EMLSR links and affiliated with the AP MLD.
+An AP affiliated with the AP MLD (#16675)should (#15592)successfully transmit an EML Operating Mode Notification frame, after the AP MLD is ready to serve the non-AP MLD in the EMLSR (#15112)operation, as a response to the received EML Operating Mode Notification frame to (#16675)a non-AP STA that is in awake state and affiliated with the non-AP MLD(#16918), within the (#15080)transition timeout interval, and the following rules apply:

+(#15884)The transition timeout interval is indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element.

+The transition timeout interval starts at the end of the PPDU[+SigExt] that is transmitted by the AP affiliated with the AP MLD carrying the immediate acknowledgement to the EML Operating Mode Notification frame transmitted by the STA affiliated with the non-AP MLD.

+The EML Control field of the EML Operating Mode Notification frame transmitted by the AP affiliated with the AP MLD is set to the same value as the EML Control field in the received (#16232)EML Operating Mode Notification frame.

+(#17876)If transmitted on one of the EMLSR link(s), the EML Operating Mode Notification frame transmitted by the AP affiliated with the AP MLD shall be preceded by an initial Control frame.

+(#15077, 15563)The non-AP MLD shall operate in the EMLSR mode (#16919)on the EMLSR link(s) and the other non-AP STA(s) affiliated with the non-AP MLD operating on the corresponding EMLSR link(s), which did not transmit the EML Operating Mode Notification frame, shall transition to active mode (#15885)without being required to transmit a frame with the Power Management subfield set to 0, either:

+At the end of the (#15080)transition timeout interval, or

+Before the end of the transition timeout interval, immediately after transmitting an acknowledgement as a response to the received EML Operating Mode Notification frame from one of the APs (#16675)affiliated with the AP MLD.

-Any of the other non-AP STAs operating on the corresponding EMLSR link shall not transmit a frame with the Power Management subfield set to 1 before receiving the EML Operating Mode Notification frame from one of the APs operating on the EMLSR links and affiliated with the AP MLD or before the end of the timeout interval.
+Any of the other non-AP STA(s) operating on the corresponding EMLSR link(s) shall not transmit a frame with the Power Management subfield set to 1 before receiving the EML Operating Mode Notification frame from one of the APs (#16675)affiliated with the AP MLD or before the end of the (#15080)transition timeout interval.